Passw/TempleOS-joshjkk-HolyC-Compiler/README.md

 # HolyC Compiler

-A compiler for Terry A. Davis' HolyC, outside of TempleOS.
+A compiler for HolyC, outside of TempleOS.

 ## Disclaimer